nidhishsahni10-crypto/VectorDB-Engine---CPP-implementation/README.md

-# VectorDB — I Built a Vector Database from Scratch in C++
+# VectorDB -  Building a Vector Database from Scratch in C++

-Ever wondered what's actually happening inside Pinecone or Weaviate when you do a semantic search?
+Ever wondered what's actually happening inside AI when you do a semantic search?
 I did too, so I built one from scratch to find out.

 This is a fully working **Vector Database** written in C++, with a web UI you can actually play around with.
-It runs three different search algorithms side by side so you can compare them, and there's a full **RAG pipeline** hooked up to a local LLM via Ollama — no API keys, no cloud, everything runs on your laptop.
+It runs three different search algorithms side by side so you can compare them, and there's a full **RAG pipeline** hooked up to a local LLM via Ollama - no API keys, no cloud, everything runs on your laptop.

 > This started as an educational project, but it turned into something I'm genuinely proud of.
 If you've ever been curious about how the internals of a vector DB work, this is a good place to start.